 Check out : 1 Day stay in Nagarjuna Sagar Dam

-Entry fees for the Night garden, Ruby Necklace and the Bridge is 20 Rs respectively which is quite nominal.
-There is still certain part of the Ruby Necklace walk way which is under development.
-It is advisable to start atleast 2 hours before evening sets in to enjoy Night glow garden to the fullest!
+Entry fees for the Night Garden, Ruby Necklace and the Bridge is 20 Rs respectively which is quite nominal.
+There is still a certain part of the Ruby Necklace walkway which is under development.
+It is advisable to start at least 2 hours before evening sets in to enjoy Night Glow Garden to the fullest!

 How to reach :

-By Air : Nearest Airport is Rajib Gandhi International Airport.
-You can hire out-station cab or Zoom car to drive over to Night Garden, Siddipet which is close to 2 hours by road.
+By Air : The nearest airport is Rajiv Gandhi International Airport.
+You can hire an outstation cab or Zoom car to drive over to Night Garden, Siddipet which is close to 2 hours by road.
 You can also book cab to Statue of Equality in Muchintal.

 Please don’t use the photos without permission.